 "Outlander," he said.
 "It's a kind of a scary word, isn't it?
 Hearing it makes you feel like you don't belong."

-Not, she reminded herself, that she particularly cared what the natives thought.
+Not, she reminded herself, that she particularly cared what anyone here thought.
 The boors in her old hometown had been one kind of stupid, and the ones here were a different kind.
 But stupid never changed.

 Daria grimaced.
-The thick lenses of her spectacles seemed to warp her shadowy surroundings, blurring and stretching the faces of her peers—all outlanders, except for one Dunmer girl sitting next to her.
-She took them off for a moment, blinking to restore her equilibrium.
+The thick lenses of her spectacles seemed to warp her shadowy surroundings, blurring and stretching the faces of her peers—all outlanders like her, except for one Dunmer girl at her side.
+Daria took them off for a moment, blinking to restore her equilibrium.

 "But I'm here to help you feel like you belong.
 Great House Hlaalu is a friend to the Empire, and we believe there's a place for everyone, even outlanders!
 Outlander just means you're from somewhere outside Morrowind.
 It doesn't mean that we don't like you."